Summary: A cloud based PLM is crucial for efficient product development. Without it, expect to get smoked by the competition.

 - Allows managers to request changes and approve work directly from their email

-With cloud PLM, there’s less time spent waiting for feedback and the approval process is faster.
+With cloud based PLM, there’s less time spent waiting for feedback and the approval process is faster.

 The end result – cloud PLM keeps teams happier, lets them get more done, and keeps everyone on schedule.